zjnolen/PopGLen/README.md

 - Linkage pruning where relevant with ngsLD
 - PCA with PCAngsd
 - Admixture with NGSAdmix
-- Relatedness using NgsRelate and methods from Waples et al. 2019, *Mol.
-Ecol.*
+- Relatedness using NgsRelate and IBSrelate
 - 1D and 2D Site frequency spectrum production with ANGSD
 - Neutrality statistics per population (Watterson's theta, pairwise pi, Tajima's D) in user defined sliding windows with ANGSD